 Upon arrival, our group will meet at our casa particular (B&B) in Havana this evening for a welcome reception before heading to dinner at La Guarida—a visually stunning and world-famous restaurant—in classic cars.
 You will be free to arrive Havana as many days in advance as you wish, pre-approved, under the “Support for the Cuban people” license.
 Overnight in Havana.

 Today Chris (accompanied by an acclaimed local photographer) leads you through his favorite streets of Habana Vieja (Old Havana), including visits to hidden away solares (tenements) and santería shrines.
 You’ll be in awe of the opportunities for magnificent street photograph and environmental portraiture, and our afternoon highlight–a chance to photograph ballerinas and/or other models in a fantastic early 20th-century mansion in the Vedado neighborhood.
-This evening you’ll have the chance to thrill to an optional visit to the open-air Tropicana cabaret nightclub.
+Overnight: Havana

 After a sunrise photoshoot in Habana Vieja, we’ll take the ferry to Casablanca to board the “Hershey Train” for an unforgettable journey to Matanzas.
 Note: The train is currently out of service; if this remains the case at the time of our visit, we’ll drive via the former sugar-producing community of Hershey and Bacunayagua (Cuba’s tallest bridge).
 Arriving Matanzas, we’ll explore the historic colonial core, with its bustling street life, and the vibrant Río San Juan waterfront, through the late afternoon and “blue hour.”
 Overnight in Matanzas.